 Thankfully, with modern technology, dentists have been able to create many different types of tooth replacement options.
 Dental implants are seen as the top tier of these prosthetics and are highly regarded and recommended as the closest replacement for your natural tooth.

 Dental implant surgery however is a fairly extensive procedure.
 In some cases it can be quite complex and it requires a qualified dentist who is certified and experienced in dental implant surgery and placement.

 Let’s explore what to expect in dental implant surgery and go over how to prepare for the procedure, and learn about the things you can do to promote a full recovery.

-Dental implant surgery is the procedure required to install permanent dental implants securely in a patient’s jaw.
-The surgery requires a thorough cleaning and sterilization of the mouth beforehand and most often local anaesthetic is used so the patient feels comfortable.
+Dental implant surgery, specifically, is the procedure required to install permanent dental implants securely in a patient’s jaw.
+The surgery requires a thorough cleaning and sterilization of the mouth beforehand and most often local anesthetic is used so the patient feels comfortable.

 The procedure can be performed locally, in house by your dentist if they are properly certified, or by a specialist.

 Before dental implant surgery can be considered, you will meet with our gentle and caring dentists to learn more about your specific needs.
 Our team will take the time to understand what you are looking for in your new smile.

 We will take the time to explain the detailed process of dental implant surgery, review the different types of dental implants, and show you how you can achieve the results you’re looking for.

 Using our in-house scanning equipment, our dentist will generate a detailed 3D model of your teeth and jaw which will then be used to create a precise implant surgical plan.

 The goal of dental implant surgery is to safely and securely place a titanium or zirconium dental implant into the patient's jaw bone.
 The process may require several procedures if additional implants are required, but often multiple implants can be placed in a single session.